4est-is-Forrest/square-iron/content/docs/General Context/_index.md

 **_Selenium_**

-Thus, a Selenium Webdriver seemed to be the only automation option available for this environment.
+A Selenium Webdriver initially seemed to be the only automation option available for this environment when it came to interacting with ServiceNow.
+The initial scripts written under this pretense navigated ServiceNow's GUI and favored sending JavaScript to a page in order to accomplish its objective.

 Tools and scripts using this method were certainly crude and error-prone at first, but they did become more refined as I gained experience, eventually interacting with ServiceNow mostly through JavaScript.
 Still, I never felt satisfied using this method and fervently searched for alternatives when I had the time.

 **_JSON Web Service & Requests_**